 - One of the fast-growing Quick service restaurants, mostly connected in metropolitan cities.

-- The company has an option of operating self-owned and franchise.
+- The company has an option of operating self-owned and franchised.

 - Self-owned office space is not completely owned or rented.
 It is acquired on a lease basis.

-- They are entitled to provide 2.5-5% of its profit as Royalty share to their parent company.
+- They are entitled to provide 2.5-5% of their profit as Royalty shares to their parent company.
 In addition, 5% for advertisement and marketing-related expenses.

-- The approximate cost spends by a business owner to buy a franchise is almost Rs.
+- The approximate cost spent by a business owner to buy a franchise is almost Rs.
 1.5 Cr.
 This might be the biggest reason, why franchise outlets haven’t increased over the years.

 Key Qualitative strengths of the company: